jimburton/scrabble/chapters/Chapter2.md

 do every time.
 It could be handy to turn off dictionary checking during development, and if an AI player finds a word in the dictionary there's no point in checking it again.

-Lets make a type for validation and combine the various smaller checks we have into coherent blocks.
+We can turn the idea of validation into an abstraction (a type) and combine the various smaller checks we have into coherent blocks.

 ```haskell
 validateMove :: Board -> Player -> WordPut -> Bool -> Evaluator ()